aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 4. Create an instance of the [GeometryShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/GeometryShape) class.
 5. Apply the path to the shape.

-This Javascript shows you how to create a custom shape:
+This JavaScript shows you how to create a custom shape:

 ```javascript
 var points = java.newInstanceSync("java.util.ArrayList");